 The Weeknd Didn't Perform At The VMAs And Nobody Knows Why

 Raise your hand if you can't feel your face after that one… you know, the appearance that never happened.
 The Weeknd was supposed to perform at the VMAs, but he was M-I-A and everyone was extremely confused.
 The rapper was announced at the beginning of the show as one of the artists who would take the stage, yet as the event came to a close, he was a no-show.

 He cancelled a private VMAs performance two hours before it was set to begin on Friday, Aug.
-25, according to Variety, and neither he or MTV responded to comment about his lack of performance at the Aug.
+25, according to Variety, and neither he nor MTV responded to comment about his lack of performance at the Aug.
 27 event, Variety further stated.

 The rapper, who was also up for five awards this year, has been keeping things hot and heavy with his new leading lady, Selena Gomez, who was not nominated for either of her two new singles (which, naturally, caused a ton of drama in the fandom).
 Speculation over her attendance at the VMAs skyrocketed, especially given the fact that the two have been joined at the hip and not shy about showing some social media PDA.
+But fans didn't expect both to miss the show.

 VMAs aside, this has been a very busy year for this new power couple.
 Both just scored publishing's most coveted spots: September issue covers.
 The Weeknd is featured in Harper's Bazaar alongside Adriana Lima and Irina Shayk while Gomez is the face of InStyle's fall fashion issue.